MIFIDPRU 8 Disclosure

 Own Funds

-InvestEngine (UK) Limited’s own funds consist entirely of Common Equity Tier 1 (CET1) capital.
-Throughout the year ending 31 March 2023, the company fully adhered to all externally imposed capital requirements, as outlined in the ICARA regulations.
+InvestEngine (UK) Limited’s own funds are composed entirely of Common Equity Tier 1 (CET1) capital.
+The firm maintains full compliance with all externally imposed capital requirements as outlined in the ICARA framework.

-The tables below are derived from InvestEngine’s Report and Financial Statements as of 31 March 2023.
+The tables below are derived from InvestEngine’s Report and Financial Statements.

 Table 1: Composition of regulatory own funds - 31 March 2023 | |||